 McMaster counting slides are widely used for performing faecal worm egg counts (F.E.C’s).
 Faecal worm egg counts are performed on faeces samples mainly from large animals such as horses, sheep and cattle which normally harbour low levels of worms in their guts.

-Vetlab McMaster Counting Slides (2-Cell Acrylic)
+Vetlab McMaster Counting Chambers (2-Cell Acrylic)

-Vetlab McMaster counting slides are made entirely of tough acrylic.
+Vetlab McMaster counting chambers are made entirely of tough acrylic.
 The counting slide consists of a base slide upon which a smaller slide is fixed on top of three supports thereby forming two chambers.

 On the underneath of the top slide over each chamber, a grid is printed in blue ink measuring exactly 10mm x 10mm divided by 5 vertical lines (forming 6 columns).
 The top slide is positioned exactly 1.5mm above the base slide so the counting area of each chamber holds 0.15 ml in volume.More Info